Everything you need to know about the primary clarifier

 Benefits of combining a primary decanter with a screening machine

-Using a primary clarifier in combination with a screening machine is a good choice for efficient water filtration.
-The primary clarifier plays an important role in the separation of suspended solids and the formation of mud.
-The screen, on the other hand, filters out the finer particles remaining in the water after treatment in the primary clarifier.
+Combining a primary clarifier with a screen is a smart choice for efficient water filtration.
+The primary clarifier plays an important role in the separation of suspended solids and the formation of sludge.
+The screen, in turn, filters out the finer particles remaining in the water after treatment in the primary clarifier.

 The advantage of combining these two pieces of equipment lies in :

-• Improved filtration efficiency for purer and clearer water
+• Improved filtration efficiency for cleaner and clearer water.

 • reduced maintenance costs

-• the possibility to get water adapted to specific uses such as irrigation, drinking water supply, etc.
+• The ability to produce water suitable for specific uses such as irrigation, drinking water supply, and more.

 Benefits of combining a primary clarifier with a buffer tank